wifisensing/PicoScenes-Manual/source/installation.rst

         sudo apt update

     When this command finishes, you can verify the result.
-Run ``apt list picoscenes-*`` in the terminal.
-You should see at least the following packages:
+Run ``apt list picoscenes-<Press TAB Key>`` in the terminal.
+You shall see at least the following packages:

     .. code-block:: bash

         picoscenes-all   picoscenes-platform   picoscenes-source-updater  picoscenes-driver-modules-XXXX

-    Seeing these available `picoscenes-*` packages means PicoScenes repository is successfully added to your system.
+    Seeing these `picoscenes-xxx` packages means PicoScenes repository is successfully registered to your system.

 #.
 Install PicoScenes software
     Run the following command: